quantiota/AI-Agent-Lab/README.md

 5. **AI Agent**: The AI Agent is the core backend service in the AI Agent Lab, handling AI processing, data retrieval, and related operations.

-6. **AI Agent UI**: The AI Agent UI provides an intuitive and user-friendly interface for interacting with the AI agent.
+6. **AI Agent UI**: The AI Agent UI provides an intuitive, web-based interface for interacting with the AI agent.